-Francisco Buera joined the Arts & Sciences faculty this fall and will soon be installed as the Sam B. Cook Professor of Economics.
+Francisco Buera joined the Arts & Sciences faculty this fall and will soon be installed as the Samuel B. Cook Professor in Economics.
 He and his wife Ana Babus, who also joined the economics department this year, both most recently worked at the Federal Reserve Bank of Chicago.
 The Ampersand sat down with Buera for our series highlighting new faculty.

 What drew you to Washington University?